ibexa/documentation-developer/docs/release_notes/ibexa_dxp_v4.4.md

 This release deprecates all Commerce packages that you've known from previous releases and brings a redesigned and reconstructed Commerce offering.

+![The new cart view](img/4.4_new_cart.png "The new cart view")

 As part of this effort, two all-new components have been created: Cart and Checkout, that you can use to build your own e-commerce presence.

-![The new cart view](img/4.4_new_cart.png "The new cart view")

-Another addition is Storefront that provides a set of basic components and adds a basis for your customization and extension.

 ![The new checkout](img/4.4_new_checkout.png "The new checkout")

 For more information, see [Commerce](https://doc.ibexa.co/en/4.4/commerce/commerce/).

+#### Storefront

+Another addition is the Storefront package that provides a starting kit for the developers.
+It is a working set of components, which you can use to test the new capabilities, and then customize and extend to create your own implementation of a web store.

+For more information, see [Storefront](https://doc.ibexa.co/en/4.4/commerce/storefront/storefront).

 ### Fastly Image Optimizer (Fastly IO)